 The reason that this type of behavior is common, is because it exists in a “gray” area.
 It doesn’t necessarily seem inappropriate or aggressive, but the intent can still be malicious.

 Outward aggression is generally frowned upon in most workplaces.
-Feigned concern is a common tactic used by people who have ill intent, but don’t want to outwardly appear that way to other people.
+The feigned concern is a common tactic used by people who have ill intent but don’t want to outwardly appear that way to other people.

-People who try and use these types of questions against you, will usually not be friends or colleagues that you are close to.
+People who try and use these types of questions against you, will usually not be friends or colleagues that whom you are close.
 If you have observed that someone who fits this description, often asks personal questions then you should be on your guard.

 Workplace perception of sleep

-According to a 2008 study, the standard working hours at most businesses is between 8 a.m. to 4 p.m.
-With a workday that typically begins between 8 a.m. and 9 a.m., there is strong bias favoring people who are alert and functioning well during the morning.
+According to a 2008 study, the standard working hours at most businesses are between 8 a.m. to 4 p.m.
+With a workday that typically begins between 8 a.m. and 9 a.m., there is a strong bias favoring people who are alert and functioning well during the morning.

-People who have genetic disposition towards early rising, will inevitably be better rested than those who prefer to go to sleep later.
+People who have a genetic disposition towards early rising will inevitably be better rested than those who prefer to go to sleep later.
 Executives, who are often the benefactor of this bias, are likewise more likely to be morning people themselves.

 Given the lack of general understanding of the genetic factors relating to sleep cycles, there is often a misperception that people who are tired in the morning are undisciplined.
 What all of this means is that being viewed as someone who “sleeps poorly” can be viewed negatively.

-If someone’s intentions are malicious the simple question of asking if you slept well can be actually quite damaging.
-So, it can be tempting to overact to the question.
+If someone’s intentions are malicious the simple question of asking if you slept well can be quite damaging.
+So, it can be tempting to overreact to the question.